yasemxn/climateware-case-study/README.md

 ### GPT-4o Integration
 - The GPT model is used to enrich recommendations with insights, generate new suggestions, provide strategy summaries and OpenAI SDK is integrated via Azure endpoint and authenticated using .env config.

+# Revision Notes

+As per the feedback received from Climateware, the following enhancements and fixes were applied:

+ ### 1. Improved GPT Summary Structure
+    Replaced generic GPT responses with structured, ranked, and reasoned summaries.

+The smart_summary now highlights priority, impact, feasibility, and justification for each recommendation in markdown format.

+ ### 2. Ranking Logic Added
+ Implemented a custom ranking algorithm based on:
+ * estimatedReductionPercentage (impact), feasibilityScore (feasibility), and cost (inverted).
+ Summary now presents recommendations in ranked order with clearly stated rationale.

+### Single Activity Summary Enhancements

+If only one recommendation is returned, the GPT output presents a detailed evaluation, listing:
+- strengths,
+- - weaknesses,
+  - and improvement opportunities.

+### Error Handling & API Fixes

+Resolved previous internal server error due to build_reasoning_prompt not being defined.
+Implemented proper 404 and 500 response messages for edge cases.

 # NOTES:
 - The system uses static data from dummy_data.json — no live API or DB.
 - GPT logic is isolated in utils.py and can be easily swapped with other LLMs or backends.